CodeZephyr91/BugHunt-Solutions/ISSUES.md

 ## 13. Valid id check missing in the delete request route for '/tasks/:id'
 In case the taskID is not valid or is NaN it cannot be parsed into an integer.
 It may also be parsed to a value invalid for being an apt task ID.

-## 14. In the delete request for route "/tasks/:id", an empty response is sent in place of a JSON response